-Each dot in the chart below is a member of the House of Representatives.
+Each dot in the chart below was a member of the House of Representatives in 1998.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
 Kennedy is shown as a purple triangle. (analysis methodology)

 Some of Kennedy’s most recently sponsored bills include...

 - H.R.
 4848 (105th): Free Annual Credit Report Act of 1998

 - H.R.
 4686 (105th): Long-Term Care Patient Protection Act of 1998

 - H.R.
 3661 (105th): Persian Gulf War Veterans’ Health and Medical Research Act of 1998